luigicfilho/SuaVez/README.md

 We welcome contributions!
 If you’d like to contribute to the Queue Management System, feel free to fork the repository and submit a pull request.
 Please make sure your contributions adhere to the project's coding standards.

 ## License
-This project is licensed under the CC BY-NC-ND 4.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Polyform-Strict - see the [LICENSE](LICENSE) file for details.

 ## Contact
 If you have any questions or need further support, feel free to open an issue or reach out via discussion tab.